SRHR, Climate Change, and MEL 101

 This list is not exhaustive: we encourage you to explore what climate resilience means to your organization's staff, the organizations you partner with, and the beneficiaries of investments and projects that you support.

-Finally, when taking action to strengthen resilience to climate change, it’s important to remember that climate resilience is not a static end state to be achieved.
+When taking action to strengthen resilience to climate change, it’s important to remember that climate resilience is not a static end state to be achieved.
 Rather, it is:

 • Subjective: Each individual, community, or system will have their own beliefs and expectations around what being climate resilient means to them- and their own needs with respect to how to they can become more resilient